markimus-maximus/CMC_Scraper/README.md

 -Unittest took 91 seconds to pass all of the tests.
 -A `tearDown()` method deletes all test files in the test data folder.

-# Milestone 5: Scalably storing the data
+## Milestone 5: Scalably storing the data
+- For cloud-based services, Amazon Web Services (AWS) was chosen.
+To connect to the various serves, ssh key pairs were generated and connection was configured via Ubuntu terminal (WSL).
-- An amazon S3 bucket was generated for use as a data lake, sotred on the Amazon Web Service (AWS) server.
-The bucket cmc-bucket-mo was generated to store data into.
-To upload local data into the S3 bucket, either a file or a directory can be uploaded using the `upload_file_to_s3` or `upload_folder_to_s3` methods, respectively, of the `DataHandler` class.
-Both of these methods were generated with the AWS development library `boto3`.
+- An amazon S3 bucket was generated for use as a data lake and the bucket cmc-bucket-mo was generated to store data into.
+To generate a client connection instance the `create_s3_client(AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY)` method was generated, impementing the AWS development library `boto3`.
+To upload local data into the S3 bucket, either a file or a directory can be uploaded using the `upload_file_to_s3` or `upload_folder_to_s3` methods of the `DataHandler` class.
+Both of these methods were again generated with the use of `boto3`.
-- Also on AWS, a Relational Database Service (RDS) was generated with which to upload tabular data.
+- Also on AWS, a Relational Database Service (RDS) was generated with which to upload tabular data. `sqlalchemy` was chosen as the python library to interact with the SQL-based server.
+The `create_engine_RDS` creates an instance of an RDS connection.